OpenEngineer/openengineer-www/casperlang.md

 Here `main` is a function which takes no arguments.

-Note that the `echo` function actually returns an `IO` object, which acts as a list of OS actions.
+Note that the `echo` function actually returns an `IO` object, which acts as an OS action.

 ### 2. Strings

 #### Literals

 Literal strings are denoted by `"..."` (double quotes).
-Single quotes and backticks aren't used for literal strings (but are instead available as operators).
+Single quotes and backticks aren't used for literal strings (and could be made available as operators).

 Literal strings support expression substitution.
 Stringable expressions can be inserted into a literal string using `${...}`.